luke-chang/js-spatial-navigation/README.md

   + Type: [Selector](#selector-1) (without @ syntax)
   + Default: `''`

-When a section is specified to be the next focused target, e.g. [`focus('some-section-id')`](#spatialnavigationfocussectionidselector-silent) is called, the first element matching `defaultElement` within this section will be chosen first.
+When a section is specified to be the next focused target, e.g. [`focus('some-section-id')`](#spatialnavigationfocussectionidselector-silent) is called, the first navigable element matching `defaultElement` within this section will be chosen first.

 #### `enterTo`